glrtlucas/glrtlucas/README.md

-## 👋 Fala mestre, aqui é o Lucas Goulart.
-Tudo certo?
+## 👋 Hey there, here is Lucas!
+How are you doing today?

 <div>
   <a href="https://github.com/glrtlucas">